mswarasi/General-MultiplexBayes/README.md

 # General-MultiplexBayes

 This repository contains R programs of the article, "Estimating the prevalence of two or more diseases using outcomes from multiplex group testing."
-An R function "multDiseaseBayes" is provided that can be used to implement the posterior sampling algorithm and the EM algorithm proposed in Warasi et al. (2022+) using group testing data with K=2 diseases and L=1 multiplex assay.
-The function can provide posterior samples (Bayes) for the coinfection probabilities in p=(p00,p10,p01,p11) as well as the assay accuracy probabilities (sensitivity and specificity).
-The function also can provide the maximum a posteriori probability (MAP) estimates of the parameters.
+Two R functions are provided to implement the posterior sampling algorithm and the EM algorithm proposed in Warasi et al. (2022+).
+This article uses multiplex group testing data for estimating the coinfection probabilities and the assay accuracy probabilities (sensitivity and specificity).

 Files uploaded:

+1.
-1. MainProgram.R - R file consisting the main R function that implements the proposed estimation techniques.
+MainProgram.R - R file consisting the main R function that implements the proposed estimation techniques.
 This combines the subfunctions written in R and FORTRAN.
 The documentation is also provided.

 2. SupportPrograms.txt - This file consists of the supporting R programs.